professor1996/professor1996.github.io/_pages/about.md

 Education
 ======
-* Ph.D in The University of Hong Kong (hku), 2021-present
+* Ph.D in The University of Hong Kong (HKU), 2021-present
 * M.S. in Wuhan University (WHU), 2018-2020
 * B.S. in Wuhan University (WHU), 2014-2018